pixelbrackets/cookie-consent/README.md

 | 70 | Opt-In | Dont Show | Third-Party, Session, Experience |  |
 | 80 | Opt-In | Dont Show | Third-Party, Persistent, Analytical |  |

+🏔️ You may define your own values between these levels or above level 80.

 #### Examples

+In relation to the table above, the following use cases may require these levels:
+*
-* Internal shopping cart → no consent required
+* Internal shopping cart → no consent required (you may check for level `1` or ignore it)
 * Internal form wizard (persist user input), shall be allowed by continued usage → requires at least level `10`
 * Internal tracking tool, shall be allowed by continued usage → requires at least level `20`
 * Internal tracking tool, shall be allowed by Opt-In only → requires at least level `50`